Tannum Sands State High School: Indigenous education

 Tannum Sands State High School is a member of the Australia-wide "Dare to Lead" project, aimed at improving educational outcomes for indigenous students.
 The school's Indigenous Support Team works on building relationships to engage indigenous community members, tertiary institutions and all school personnel, as well as partnering with Indigenous Role Models and mentors to support students in achieving their goals.

 Sport

 A range of sporting activities are offered by Tannum High, including skateboarding, dance, ultimate disk, yoga, fishing, soccer, touch football, cricket, basketball, netball, volleyball, bocce and seven-a-side league.
 Swimming, Athletics, Cross-Country and Beach carnivals are also conducted annually.

 The school also competes in interschool team competitions after school against other schools in Gladstone, in sports such as rugby league, netball, volleyball, touch football, soccer and hockey.
 Students also have the opportunity to nominate for Port Curtis trials in a range of sports.

 Extracurricular activities

-A range of extracurricular activities is offered.
-There are varying numbers from year to year depending on staff and student interest.
+A range of extracurricular activities is offered: